CBIIT/nci-analysis-tools-web-presence/modules/selenium/README.md

 ## Running tests
 The sample `pom.xml` in the `tests/` directory includes junit 4.11 and selenium 3.4.0.
 The website url is passed in as a system property through the xml file.
-To execute the tests, ensure that firefox is running on a specified framebuffer:
+To execute the tests, ensure that a specified framebuffer is available:

 ```bash
 Xvfb :10 -screen 1 1920x1080x24 +extension RANDR &